 Due to its size, the palace contains several rooms and halls.
 The building has more than two hundred rooms.
 There are over 300 paintings by Italian, Dutch and French artists.

 In the middle of the building there are two ballrooms one above the other.
 Galleries are connected to the garden side in the south.
 These lead to the royal apartment on the ground floor and to the rooms of the Prince of Prussia on the first floor.
 There are also two apartments on the front of the courtyard.

 The southern side wing facing the Communs houses the palace theater on the upper floor.
 Underneath are guest rooms.

 The princely quarters, which were used for receptions, connect to the central halls in the north.
 The high northern side wing was used by the siblings Prince Heinrich and Princess Amalie.
 The low north wing was used to accommodate the escorted ladies and gentlemen of the guests.

 Later there were some conversions, modernizations and conversions of rooms.
-So, for example, Friedrich Wilhelm III. a private apartment in the apartment of the Prince of Prussia.
+So, for example, Frederick Wilhelm III. a private apartment in the apartment of the Prince of Prussia.
 Further changes followed each time the user changed.